 Beans, peas, hemp seeds, nuts and seeds are actually really high in protein.
-So if you want to be healthy, I would recommend maintaining more of a balanced diet and include these things in your diet.
+So if you want to be healthy, I would recommend maintaining more of a balanced diet and including these things in your diet.

 So what’s the nutrition we’re looking for to build muscle?

 Everybody knows it’s protein, but really it comes down to the amino acids.
-The highest form of ‘bioavailable’ amino acids in the world is a little sprout called alfalfa.
+The highest form of ‘bioavailable’ amino acid in the world is a little sprout called alfalfa.
 It’s a complete protein that has more bioavailable protein than anything else.

 It just so happens that I have created a product called Greens, and the main component of this is alfalfa.